How We Build Search-Based Market Research

 I fix the rules, reprocess the data, and review the results again.

+This step is critical.
 Early insights help you improve the setup, not just read it.
+Validation is what makes search based market research reliable.

 6. Validating insights with the client